tracierenea/astro_code/orbit_and_density_estimation/README.txt

 Orbit Determination and Atmospheric Density Estimation from Doppler Measurements

-Monte Carlo runs aren't setup yet.
-To kick off a single run:

-  > bash start_sim.sh $opt

-where:
-- start_sim does one run for the test case conditions hard-coded in main.m
-- $opt is the test case to evaluate: 1, 2, or 3
+Estimate a model of the atmospheric density of Titan.
+Different test cases use different measurement types.

+Directories:

+methodology_validation              : uses the full position and velocity state
+                                      of the femtosat

+EKF_with_Doppler_measurement        : uses only Doppler shift measurements

+EKF_with_Doppler_range_measurements : uses Doppler shift and range (between
+                                      mothersat and femtosat) measurements
 --------------------------------------------------------------------------------

 Assumptions:
 - Satellites are in orbit around Titan.
-- Satellites are considered to be point masses.
-The model, for now, is just the two-body equation of motion; no other forces considered.
+- The dynamic model for the mothersat is as a point mass undergoing the two-body equation of motion; no other forces considered.
-- Titan blocking the line-of-sight between mothersat and femtosat prevents Doppler measurement (i.e. if no signal can be received by mothersat, then no measurement is available to Kalman filter)
+- The femtosat is model as a tiny spherical satellite experiencing the gravitational force of Titan, as well as induced drag from Titan's atmosphere.
+- It is assumed that measurements are available every second, despite whether or not Titan is blocking the line-of-sight between the two satellites.
-- The goal is to estimate the initial condition state (position and velocity) of the femtosatellite, as well as the atmospheric density over the duration of the simulation.
+- The goal is to estimate the state of the femtosatellite (position and velocity) over the duration of the simulation, as well as two constants describing the atmospheric density model.
 - Can experiment with simulation parameters such as: sample rate, initial guess, standard deviation of the noise, and convergence criteria.

-Files:
-- Measurements are created and the estimation method is completed in the script main.m.
-The estimation method is two-part:
-  1) read in a small subset of the measurements and process with NLS algorithm to improve the initial state guess
-  2) use this improved initial state guess to initialize the EKF, which processes all the measurements and estimates the states and IC of the femtosatellite

-  The script main.m is is currently configured for octave, but can be ran in Matlab if the ode45 function calls are updated accordingly. i.e. change this:
-    [~, fem_states] = ode45(@TwoBodyEOM, time, X0_fem, mu);
-  to this:
-    [~, fem_states] = ode45(@TwoBodyEOM, time, X0_fem, [], mu);
-- To install octave's ode package (a package for solving ordinary differential equations), run this on the octave command line (NOT IN UBUNTU'S TERMINAL): pkg install -forge odepkg
-- Because I prefer the flexibility of pyplot over gnuplot, plots are created in the python file create_plots.py (or create_plots_MC.py)

-  Preliminary results from these scripts were presented at the 2016 AIAA/USU Small Satellite Conference in Logan, Utah.
+These scripts are configured for MATLAB.
+The Kalman filter algorithm in general seems to execute 7 times faster in MATLAB than in Octave, so Octave processing was abandoned.